kosenda/hiragana-converter/README.md

 2. Add the following to the bottom of `local.properties`
 `apiKey=<API key obtained in 1.>`  （Example： apiKey=011222333333abcd）

+> [!WARNING]
-⚠️　Mock flavor is provided, so if you want to simulate API communication using Mock, you can test it by setting a meaningless value (such as "AAA") in apiKey.
+> Mock flavor is provided, so if you want to simulate API communication using Mock, you can test it by setting a meaningless value (such as "AAA") in apiKey.

 ## Typical libraries used
 |Name|Brief description|